 - Guideline on the assessment of bleeding risk prior to surgery or invasive procedures, British Committee for Standards in Haematology (2008)

-- Prevention and treatment of surgical site infection, NICE Clinical Guideline (October 2008)
+- Surgical site infections: prevention and treatment; NICE Clinical Guideline (October 2008)

 - British Consensus Guidelines on Intravenous Fluid Therapy for Adult Surgical Patients; BAPEN Association for Clinical Biochemistry; Association of Surgeons of Great Britain and Ireland; Intensive Care Society; Renal Association; Society of Academic and Research Surgery (2008)